abusaeed2433/JavaInREADME/inheritance/part6/README.md

-# inheritance part-6
-> Codes are in `partSix` package
+# Inheritance - part6

 ## Method Overriding and Generic Method Signatures
-- When Java codes with generics types is compiled, the generic types are transformed into raw types
+- When Java codes with generics types is compiled, the generic types are transformed into raw types,
 - The process that is used to transform the generic type parameters information is known as `type erasure`,
-- Ex: See `GenericSuper.java`, `GenericSub.java`,
+- Ex:
-    ```
+    ```java
     public class GenericSuper<T> {
         public void m1(T a) { }